+Results from 2013 spring migration aerial surveys were also presented in ISR Part A, Section 5.1.1.1.2.
 Trumpeter Swans were one of the first species to arrive in the study area during spring 2013 and a pair of birds often occupied small open-water outlet areas of large lakes (Tables 5.1-3 and 5.1-4).
 Pairs of swans were recorded at the same sites for at least four consecutive spring surveys.
 Swans were also observed staging along streams, including the Indian, Nenana, and Susitna rivers, Brushkana and Deadman creeks, and the stream connection between Stephan and Murder lakes.
 Numbers of swans observed in the study area continued to increase with each spring survey and most birds were observed as pairs or in groups of less than ten birds (Table 5.1-4).
-The highest number of swans recorded in the study area during spring was 72 birds on May 23-24, almost half of which were in the Denali Corridor survey area (Appendix B).
-During late April, swans were only found in the Denali and Gold Creek corridor survey areas, with most birds occurring in the Gold Creek Corridor (Table 5.1-4).
+The highest number of swans recorded in the study area during spring was 72 birds on May 23-24, almost half of which were in the Denali Corridor survey area (Appendix A).
+During late April, swans were found in the Denali and Gold Creek corridor survey areas, with most birds occurring in the Gold Creek Corridor (Table 5.1-4).
 On every spring migration survey in May, most of the swans in the study area were observed in the Denali Corridor survey area (range 13-35 swans), followed by the Watana Reservoir and the Gold Creek and Chulitna corridor survey areas.
 No swans were recorded in the Dam/Camp Area during spring.